 Lawrence Earl Minerd was born on March 15, 1887 in Bullskin Township near Connellsville, Fayette County, PA, the son of Calvin and Mary (Means) Minerd Sr.

-They had seven children -- Anna May Nelson, M. Ruth Burns, Bertha Marie Minerd, Viola Gertrude Nicholson, Earl Calvin Minerd Sr., Verna Belle Walker and Lawrence "Larry" Minerd.
+Together, the couple produced a family of seven children -- Anna May Nelson, Mary "Ruth" Burns, Bertha Marie Minerd, Viola Gertrude Nicholson, Earl Calvin Minerd Sr., Verna Belle Walker and Lawrence "Larry" Minerd.

 Lawrence and Isabelle were lifelong farmers in the Cross Roads section of Bullskin Township.
 The Feb.
 27, 1942 Connellsville Daily Courier reported that Isabelle was injured when she fell "while on her way to the barn to do milking, suffering a dislocated elbow."